hamidjamiulahmadi/EIGRP-Routing-Protocol/README.md

 <h1>EIGRP Routing Protocol</h1>

 <h2>Goal</h2>
-<br />In this lab, I will configure the Enhanced Interior Gateway Routing Protocol (EIGRP) to establish connectivity between the Frankfurt customer branch and the Berlin sales branch.
-To achieve this, I will utilize five Cisco routers, two switches, two PCs, and two laptops.
-The first step involves configuring each router with its respective interfaces, followed by assigning IP addresses to the PCs and laptops.
-Next, I will implement the EIGRP protocol on each router, defining the networks for each interface.
-Finally, I will conduct thorough testing to ensure the proper functionality of the entire setup.
+<br />In this lab, I will configure the Enhanced Interior Gateway Routing Protocol (EIGRP) to facilitate connectivity between the Frankfurt customer branch and the Berlin sales branch.
+Additionally, I will incorporate two Internet Service Providers (ISPs) into the network architecture, ensuring that in the event of a connection loss with ISP1, traffic will seamlessly reroute through ISP2 for redundancy.
+To achieve this objective, I will utilize a total of five Cisco routers, two switches, two personal computers, and two laptops.
+The initial phase will involve configuring each router with its designated interfaces, followed by the assignment of IP addresses to the PCs and laptops.
+Subsequently, I will implement the EIGRP protocol on each router, explicitly defining the networks associated with each interface.
+Finally, I will conduct rigorous testing to confirm the optimal functionality of the entire configuration..
 <br />